 Mr. Louis B. Colameco III is the founder and former President of Wellshire Family of All Natural Products (1996-2018).
 The company is the largest further processor of smoked and cooked meats to Whole Foods Market.
 Wellshire Inc, along with its five other brands, is one of the largest all-natural meat companies in North America.
 In 2010, Mr. Colameco was named Gloucester County Chamber of Commerce's Business Person of the Year.
 A graduate of Malvern Prep, Mr. Colameco was honored by Malvern Preparatory School, receiving the Alumni Loyalty Award and the St. Augustine Alumni Award, in 2007 and 2011, respectively.
 In 2016, he and his wife Ginny were honored by the Pathway School with its Apple Award.

 Mr. Colameco spends his time serving on many academic and charitable advisory boards.
-Since 2009, he has served on the Board of Goodwill Industries of Southern NJ and Philadelphia, serving as Chairman from 2016 to 2018.
-Mr. Colameco has just been named to the Integrative Medicine advisory council for Thomas Jefferson University School of Medicine.
+From 2009-2019, he served on the Board of Goodwill Industries of Southern NJ and Philadelphia, serving as Chairman from 2016 to 2018.
 He has founded many academic scholarships including The Wellshire/Colameco Family Scholarship at Malvern Prep, The Wellshire/Colameco Family Scholarship at St. Edmund's Academy, The Barbara A. Colameco Scholarship at Gloucester County, NJ's 4H Club.
 One of his proudest accomplishments has been the formation of The Barbara A. Colameco Cancer Transportation Fund, which has helped countless people on their "Ride to Remission."
 To date, the Fund has raised over $1,000,000 and has provided over 50,000 rides to individuals in need of transportation to their treatment appointments.

 Philadelphia Phillies Color Commentator

-From 1998 to 2005 he was a major league base; however, his baseball career lasted over 16 years.
+Ben played in the Big Leagues from 1998 to 2005; however, his professional baseball career lasted over 16 years.
 Mr. Davis retired from professional baseball in 2010 after playing for the San Diego Padres, Seattle Mariners, and Chicago White Sox.